WakiMak/trentent.github.io-forked/_posts/2010-12-01-dataram-ramdisk-review.md

 </div>

 <div>
   Using Procmon, I was able to verify that Linear Read uses a 64KB block size and reads the entire disk.
 Doing this with IO Meter I achieved the same results as above in the MB/s, but much higher IO/s.
-I&#8217;m unsure why IOMeter is unable to match Everest&#8217;s results.
+I'm unsure why IOMeter is unable to match Everest's results.
 </div>

 <div>